 Attention work-from-home-ers.
 If you work from a home office, or even store the products you sell at home, then you may be eligible for a huge tax break — the home office deduction.
-Our friends at TaxJar explain everything you need to know on the topic.
-(Remember, this post is for educational purposes only.
-Make sure to consult a reputable accountant for tax questions related to your specific business.)

 Although the home office deduction can make a big dent in your tax liability, many small-business owners don’t take it for the very simple fact that it can get very complicated.
 The classic tax form you must fill out to take the home office deduction is 43 lines.
 Yes, that’s just for a single tax deduction.